aurvadahana/aurvadahana.github.io/_posts/2024-07-06-vishnu-sahasranama-bgd-1.md

 <div id="ff3" style="position: absolute; left: -9999px;">Placeholder</div>

 [[f3]](#ff2r) The Viśiṣtādvaita school uses "विश्वाय नमः" to offer salutations to this nāma, as opposed to the "विश्वस्मै नमः" of the Śāṇkara school.
-In Saṃskṛta, for the a-stem nouns, the dative singular <a target="_blank" href="https://en.wikipedia.org/wiki/Sanskrit_nominals#:~:text=k%C4%81%CC%81m%C2%B7ena-,Dative,-%2De">declension pattern</a> for the neuter gender is ending is typically with the augment "-स्मै", while for the masculione gender it is "-आय".
+In Saṃskṛta, for the a-stem nouns, the dative singular <a target="_blank" href="https://en.wikipedia.org/wiki/Sanskrit_nominals#:~:text=k%C4%81%CC%81m%C2%B7ena-,Dative,-%2De">declension pattern</a> for the neuter gender ends typically with the augment "-स्मै", while for the masculione gender it is "-आय".
 Read more <a target="_blank" href="https://prakrit.info/vrddhi/grammar/chapter-2/#:~:text=neuter%20singular%2C%20namely%3A-,%2Dsmai,-(sma%20%2B">here</a>

 <div id="ff4" style="position: absolute; left: -9999px;">Placeholder</div>